carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

     -   Developers should benefit from Carbon's safety without needing to learn and apply Carbon-specific design patterns.
-Some safety should be enabled by default, without safety-specific work, although some safety will require work to opt-in.
+Some safety should be enabled by default, without safety-specific work, although some safety will require work to opt in.
 Developers concerned with performance should only need to work to disable safety in rare edge-cases.

     -   Where there is a choice between safe and unsafe, the safe option should